 This shrimp scampi recipe is very easy and quick.
 Delicious shrimps are swimming in buttery sauce with parsley.
 Perfect dish for special occasions!

-I find it interesting that most people prefer to order their baked shrimp scampi when they’re out for dinner at their favorite restaurant.
+I find it interesting that most people prefer to order their shrimp dish when they’re out for dinner at their favorite restaurant.
 That’s all fine and well, except it’s just so incredibly easy to make, and worth the minutes or so it takes to cook and serve.
 In my opinion, a lot of people shy away from making seafood dishes at home because they feel unfamiliar with how to handle and cook seafood.
 And so, it just seems easier to order it while dining out.
-But as any recipe for shrimp scampi will show you: you can make your very own Michelin star quality within the comforts of home.
+You can make your very own Michelin star quality shrimp scampi within the comforts of home.
 And you should!

-There are so many shrimp scampi recipes.
 A recipe for shrimp scampi that you’ll find on a lot of blogs on the web will often suggest using frozen shrimp.
 And that works perfectly well.
 Frozen foods have often come in handy in my kitchen, particularly during very busy weeks.
-But, I’ve found that for this shrimp scampi recipe – using fresh jumbo shrimp, peeled and deveined at home – can be ready and on the dinner table in no time flat.
+But, I’ve found that for this recipe – using fresh jumbo shrimp, peeled and deveined at home – can be ready and on the dinner table in no time flat.
 And when you can make any meal with the freshest ingredients and quickly, why go the frozen food route?

 How to make shrimp scampi?

-Like most traditional versions of this dish, my shrimp scampi recipe includes large shrimp (or also known as prawns) sautéed in garlic and butter.
-Sometimes, this easy shrimp scampi recipe includes butter and olive oil, combined with herbs and spices and any other ingredient I feel like adding to the mix.
+Like most traditional versions of this dish, my recipe includes large shrimp (or also known as prawns) sautéed in garlic and butter.
+Sometimes, the recipe includes butter and olive oil, combined with herbs and spices and any other ingredient I feel like adding to the mix.
 Essentially, you can keep it easy with just olive oil and garlic (especially if you want to exclude any type of dairy in your dish) or jazz it up with your favorite vegetables and spices.
-There really are so many different ways to prepare this wonderful dish, but true to form, shrimp scampi will have you from kitchen to table in no time, with appetites absolutely satisfied.

 Store the shells in a plastic bag and toss in the trash when done.
 By the way: shrimp shells are great for adding to any soup stock that might be on your I’m-Going-To-Make-That-One-Day-To-Do list.
 If that’s the case, keep the bag, seal it tight and throw them in the freezer for that golden day.